Support William Gropp for IEEE Computer

 student in Computer

-Science at Clemson University, where he is working on topic
+Science at The University of Tennessee-Knoxville, where he is working on AI.

 - I'm a fan of science fiction.
 Among movies and videos, Serenity is a favorite; I saw it before seeing Firefly.
 Babylon 5 is another favorite; it was one of the first TV series with a multi-year arc.